Childcare and Nappies

 There are two aspects of childcare which affect which kind of nappy system is most appropriate.
 Firstly, the age of the child and secondly the type of childcare chosen.
 The younger the child, the more nappies per 24 hour period that they will go through, and the less solid their bowel movements until weaning is well established.
 This means that you may need to build in an extra allowance of nappy changes, in comparison with nappies for an older toddler.
 It is always wise to have at least one spare wrap in the change bag.

-Additionally, birth to toddler nappies may need to be folded down into the newborn setting, making them less simple to use for unfamiliar changers.
+Additionally, onesize nappies may need to be folded down into the newborn setting, making them less simple to use for unfamiliar changers.
 The most important criteria are reliability and absorbency.
-The more potential nappy changers there are, the more "idiot-proof" the nappy system needs to be, and the more it helps to provide a one page information sheet for reference.
+The more potential nappy changers there are, the more straightforward the nappy system needs to be, and the more it helps to provide a one page information sheet for reference.
 Modern caregivers often have no extensive knowledge of cloth nappies, or may have very outdated views.
 Demonstrating a nappy change to your chosen caregiver, and providing clear information about how the relevant parts of the nappy (wrap, nappy, liner etc) work together, make it more likely that your caregiver will use the nappies successfully.
 Do ensure that this discussion includes a comment on how often you want your child changed.
 Always stay with one type of nappy at day care, to minimise confusion.
 An all in one nappy is the most simple system to use for childcare.

 If your chosen carer is someone with whom you have a personal relationship, they may well be looking after your children on an unpaid basis, or cheaper than the going childminding rate.
 So, the last thing you want to do is have any kind of conflict over a subject like this.
 You will probably therefore want to be as accommodating as possible with them.
 Also consider any kind of special needs your carer might have, such as arthritis (eg. Velcro® would be easier than poppers).
 Some daycare providers may be resistant to using cloth nappies, but would have to do so under their Equal Opportunities policy.
 It would be just as discriminatory to refuse to accept a child in cloth nappies as it would be to refuse to accept a child who has - for example - special dietary requirements as a result of his parents’ religion.

 You do not need to be apologetic about your choice of nappy, and you should also ensure that agreed arrangements are adhered to.
 However, it is best to be as non-confrontational as possible about this, since you want to retain their co-operation.
 Practical issues to be covered include storage of dirty nappies in either a bag or a bucket and whether poo will be dropped down the toilet or the liner simply folded over it, for you to deal with at home.
 They should also be made aware that the whole nappy area from the waist downwards needs to be cleaned properly, not just the genitals.
-This should be obvious, given that the whole of this area will get wet, but it often does not seem to be.

 If it would help to provide a contact point for the caregiver in case they have any problems with using cloth which they want to discuss, you are welcome to give them The Nappy Lady’s number.
 Sometimes it can be hard for them to admit to the parent there is a problem, but they might feel happier to sort it out by talking to someone else.
-Finally, however, do bear in mind that it may well not be worth risking your childcare arrangements (especially if a personal relationship is involved), if you encounter resistance on the subject of real nappies.
-The way round this might be to offer a super-easy all-in-one or pocket nappy style of cloth nappy or even disposables of some form whilst your child is with your carer, if necessary.
+Finally, however, do bear in mind that it may well not be worth risking your childcare arrangements (especially if a personal relationship is involved), if you encounter resistance on the subject of cloth nappies.
+The way round this might be to offer a super-easy all-in-one or pocket nappy or even disposables of some form whilst your child is with your carer, if necessary.

 Disposable liners need to be treated with caution, even if they are marked as flushable, and especially if you live in a house with old pipes (which tend to be very narrow or may suffer from tree damage).
 Anything which does not break down on contact with water, like toilet paper does, can potentially cause a blockage.
 Obviously, if a liner does break down immediately on contact with liquid, it is no use as a liner.
 Some liners can be washed and reused a number of times, which saves on the ongoing cost.
 However, the more times a liner can be reused in this way, the more potential risk of blockage such liners present.
 We would advise caution, and suggest you compost wet-only ones and bin soiled liners.
 Should your flushed liners cause a blockage, the first you will know about it will be when you need to call the emergency plumber!
 Having said that, one of our customers has a husband who is a plumber and he told us there is a very affordable product called a ‘power plunger’ on the market which would alleviate any blockage of this type.
 We are not aware of anyone needing to use one as yet though so I’m afraid we’re not in a position to personally recommend it.

 The thicker Ultra liners or Bambinex liners can be used either as a liner or as a wipe.
-We do find that they are better at absorbing newborn breastfed poo than other disposable liners, and as they are long they can stick out of the nappy at both ends, which helps them stay in place better.
+We do find that they are better at containing newborn breastfed poo than other disposable liners, and as they are long they can stick out of the nappy at both ends, which helps them stay in place better.
 Remember that the liner needs to be completely contained within the wrap.